All Episodes

 Prior to the election, I was telling people, folks, this election counts.

-It matters, don't sit it out or don't vote against Republicans simply because you want to teach them a lesson, because when the Democrats win, the first thing they're gonna do is see to it that what happened in 1994 never happens again.
+Because when the Democrats win, the first thing they're going to do is see to it that what happened in 1994 never happens again.

-Then when they get the White House in 08, they're gonna do everything they can to see to it that they never lose that.
+Then when they get the White House in 08, they're going to do everything they can to see to it that they never lose that.

 That's what their objective was.

-They think that they are, by short first uh shoring up their base, which is the far left wing anti-war crowd in this country.
+They think that they are, by first shoring up their base, which is the far left-wing anti-war crowd in this country.

 That's what they're doing with all this.

-What they're doing is going so far overboard, off the cliff, over the edge with their arrogance and condescension, that they are they they they constantly misread the election results.
+What they're doing is going so far overboard, off the cliff, over the edge with their arrogance and condescension that they constantly misread the election results.

 People who lie to themselves about what they are will lie to themselves about anything.

-And they have lied to themselves about what why they won the election.
+And they have lied to themselves about why they won the election.

 They think they won the election.